ktokarz289/ATTApi/README.md

 # ATTApi
 A simple homework assignment for Above the Treeline.
-A MVC Web api that calls a GET method returning a few books in a list.
+A MVC Web app with Web api that calls a GET method returning a few books in a list.